 The most important of the underage drinking laws is the “not a drop” underage drink and drive law.

-If a person is driving a motor vehicle in Minnesota, a police officer can invoke legal authority under a Minnesota Statute to demand a breath sample for a Portable (or Preliminary) Breath Test (“PBT”) machine.
+If you’re driving a motor vehicle in Minnesota, police can invoke a Minnesota Statute to demand a breath sample.
+And the small roadside device is a Portable (or Preliminary) Breath Test (“PBT”) machine.

 If the driver refuses, the statute then authorizes arrest for suspicion of DWI.